Should I go for the PMI-RMP certification exam?

 The PMI membership fee is 139 USD, so if you become a member of PMI and apply for the PMI-RMP exam, you will save 11 USD.

-Therefore, I suggest you obtain a PMI membership before applying for the exam.
+Therefore, I suggest you obtain a PMI membership before applying for the exam and avail of the many benefits it provides.

 The PMI-RMP exam consists of 170 multiple choice questions, including 20 of pretest questions.
 These pretest questions do not add to your result, but are rather used to check the validity of future exam questions.
 Since you cannot recognize these questions, you should be ready to answer all 170 questions.